bharath5673/yolov5_BEV/README.md

-## YOLOv5 Object Detection with Bird's Eye View
+## YOLOv5 Object Detection with Bird's Eye View and Tracking

 This project utilizes the YOLOv5 deep learning model to perform real-time object detection from images or video streams.
 In addition, it provides a Bird's Eye View (BEV) visualization, which offers a top-down perspective of the detected objects.